 The central banks of India, Indonesia and Thailand have decided to maintain their policy rates unchanged since early August due to stable regional economic growth prospects and relatively contained inflationary pressures.
 The Central Bank of the Philippines, however, decided to hike its key policy rate for the first time since 2012 in a preemptive move aimed at anchoring inflation expectations.
 In addition, the Bank opened the door to further rate increases if necessary.
 Conversely, the Bank of Korea decided to cut the base rate for the first time in over a year amid low inflationary pressures and the government’s presentation of a bold stimulus package on 24 July.
 The rate cut is expected to create synergy with the government’s stimulus program and foster domestic demand.

 According to preliminary data, inflation in ex-Japan Asia inched down from 3.2% in June to 3.1% in July.
 The monthly moderation mainly reflects that lower inflation in Indonesia and Korea more than offset higher consumer prices in India.
 Inflation in China was stable this month.
 FocusEconomics Consensus Forecast panelists left their 2014 inflation projections for ex-Japan Asia unchanged at 3.4%.
 For 2015, the panel maintained last month’s inflation forecast of 3.6%.

 5 years of Asia Pacific economic forecasts for more than 30 economic indicators.

 See all the data and analysis available in each of our Regional and Country reports.

 Asia Pacific Economic News

-In June, non-oil domestic exports (NODX) fell 4.6% over the same month last year, which followed the 6.6% decrease recorded in May and came in below the 2.7% decrease that the markets had expected.
+In August, non-oil domestic exports (NODX) rose 6.0% over the same month last year, which contrasted the 3.3% decrease recorded in July and overshot the 2.5% increase the markets had expected.